-You will find a daypack with supportive chest and waist straps work best (especially if you’re carrying gear on behalf of all the family!).
-When travelling solo you may have gotten away with a day pack under 20L, but with a family day pack, try and keep your day pack under 30L.
+You will find a daypack with a supportive chest and waist straps work best (especially if you’re carrying gear on behalf of all the family!).
+When travelling solo you may have gotten away with a day pack under 20L, but with a family day pack, try and keep it under 30L.

 Best daypacks for hiking

 If you can keep all your gear in one bag that’s great, especially for keeping up enthusiasm in the younger ones.
-If kids want their own kit though, keep it small and light.
+If kids want their own kit though, keep it super small and light.
 Kids may prefer a day pack with a built-in hydration pack

 Best kids hiking daypacks